oetken/smartmetertomqtt/README.md

 # Configuration

-* when run as without argument the config is located in ~/.config/SmartHomeTools/SmartMeterToMqtt.json
+* when run as user without argument the config is located in ~/.config/SmartHomeTools/SmartMeterToMqtt.json
 * when run as service the config is located in /etc/smartmeter.json
 * you can pass the config file location via "-f"
+* There are several configuration options like mean filtering or skipping of values.
+Check the example config.

 -> see [SmartMeterToMqtt.json_example](etc/SmartMeterToMqtt.json_example)